SwEnt-Fall-2024-Group-22/Cyrcle/docs/Guidelines.md

   - The project (Cyrcle), with a status if any
   - The current milestone
   - Issues linked with the PR.

+It is allowed to create the PR as soon as you are working on a task, as you can set it as "draft" (Draft Pull Request), and the reviewers will be notified only once you open it as a "real" Pull Request.

+#### Pull Request Requirements

+Be sure that your code is in a "near perfection state".
+It has to follow the requirements
+- Unit and Android tests all pass (Verified by GitHub Actions)
+- 80% Code coverage at a minimum (Verified by GitHub Actions)
+- Introduce minimal work for later, you will learn that "small work for later" is often transformed into "Lot of work for later" (Merge conflicts, design changes, ...)

+**NOTE** : Some tests (especially those calling API and/or tricky UI tests) might fail randomly.
+If that is the case, simply re-run the job until successful result.

+#### Ending a Pull Request etiquette

+- The deadline for submitting a PR for review is **Thursday 21h00**
+- The deadline for merging the PR into `main` is **Thursday 23h00**, so that there is still time to debug in worst case.
+- The assignee (the creator of the PR) is the only one able to merge it if no bypass is has been set up.

 ### Review Process